mercmobily/data-loader/README.md

 ### Load of a user and one of its addresses (page /view-users/1/view-addresses/2 loading data from /stores/users/1 and /stores/addresses/5) SKIPPING one fetch call

+In this case, the loader will load the store `addresses` first by running the `fetch()` call.
+Since the fetched record _already_ had a property called `userIdRecord`, it will _not_ run another fetched call.
+Note that the network call is skipped _without_ checking that the user ID in the address matches the user ID in the data URL.
+That is assumed to be the case.

 ````
 global.window = { location: { pathname: '/view-users/1/view-addresses/5' } }